What comes in a Diamond Painting Kit

-Firstly, and most importantly, all 5D Diamond Painting kits come with a colour coded canvas, making sure that you can follow the coloured & lettered steps to create your master piece, or - you can go it on your own and provide your own unique spin and colour set to the canvas.
+Firstly, and most importantly, all Diamond Painting kits come with a color coded canvas, making sure that you can follow the colored & lettered steps to create your master piece, or - you can go it on your own and provide your own unique spin and color set to the canvas.
 But don't worry, most of our sets come with a picture of the set so you can follow at home.

 Also, after you purchase a few kits, you'll find you will have extra diamonds around, so these can be put to good use for the future.